msft-mirror-aosp/platform.external.pigweed/pw_allocator/api.rst

 struct, this class, and :ref:`module-pw_allocator-api-tracking_allocator` interact.

-This modules also includes two concrete metrics types that can be used as the template parameter of this class:

-- ``AllMetrics``, which enables all metrics.
-- ``NoMetrics``, which disables all metrics.

-Additionally, module consumers can define their own metrics structs using the following macros:
+Module consumers can define their own metrics structs using the following macros:

 .. doxygendefine:: PW_ALLOCATOR_METRICS_DECLARE